jorenheit/brainfix/README.md

 Unfortunately, recursion is not allowed in BrainFix.
 Most compilers implement function calls as jumps.
 However, this is not possible in BF code because there is no JMP instruction that allows us to jump to arbitrary places in the code.
 It should be possible in principle, but would be very hard to implement (and would probably require a lot more memory to accomodate the algorithms that could make it happen).
 Therefore, the compiler will throw an error when recursion is detected.

 ### Variable Declarations
 New variables are declared using the `let` keyword and can from that point on only be accessed in the same scope; this includes the scope of `if`, `for` and `while` statements.
 At the declaration, the size of the variable can be specified using square brackets.
 Variables without a size specifier are allocated as having size 1.
 It's also possible to let the compiler deduce the size of the variable by adding empty brackets to the declaration.
 In this case, the variable must be initialized in the same statement in order for the compiler to know its size.
 After the declaration, only same-sized variables can be assigned to eachother, in which case the elements of the right-hand-side will be copied into the corresponding left-hand-side elements.
+There is one exception to this rule: an single value (size 1) can be assigned to an array as a means to initialize or refill the entire array with this value;

 ```javascript
 function main()